invertase/notifee/packages/documentation/docs/react-native/docs/displaying-a-notification.md

 `channelId` is also passed inside of the `android` property object to assign the notification to the channel.
 On iOS platform, the call to `createChannel` resolves instantly & gracefully (iOS has no concept of a channel), then calls `displayNotification`.

 In addition to channels, small icons are also an Android-only concept and are required to display a notification.
-Notifee will fallback to `ic_launcher` if not set.
+If no icon is specified, Notifee will fallback to the default launcher icon (`ic_launcher`).

 > To learn more about channels and small icons, view the [Android Channels](/react-native/docs/android/channels) and [Small Icon](/react-native/docs/android/smallIcon) documentation.